The Clear Edge

 • You must verify your $80K infrastructure actually handles scale.

-• Build it in month 2, but test it before month 4 growth.
+• Build your $80K infrastructure in month 2, but test it before month 4 growth.

 • Example: if you have 15 clients, simulate 30.